simoncblyth/opticks/notes/progress.rst

 * license headers
 * glance at OptiX7
-* push out the photon ceiling to 100M for Quadro RTX 8000 tests
+* push out the photon ceiling to 100M (then 400M) for Quadro RTX 8000 tests
 * develop a binary distribution approach okdist-
 * scanning result recording and plotting machinery based on persisted ana/profilesmrytab.py
 * avoid permissions problems for running from release by reorganization of caches